Nat Simons

 Nathaniel Simons (born 1966) is an American billionaire hedge fund manager and philanthropist.
 He is the founder of Meritage Group, an investment management firm managing over $12 billion in assets, co-founder of Prelude Ventures, a clean tech investment fund, and is the former co-chair of Renaissance Technologies, one of the largest hedge funds in the world.

 He is the son of the founder of Renaissance Technologies, Jim Simons.

 Simons is also the co-founder and a director of the Sea Change Foundation, which focuses on climate change and clean energy policy.

 Early life

-The son of James Simons, a mathematician and the founder of Renaissance Technologies, and Barbara Simons, a computer scientist and former president of the Association for Computing Machinery (ACM), he attended the University of California, Berkeley.
+The son of James Simons, a mathematician and the founder of Renaissance Technologies, and Barbara Simons née Bluestein, a computer scientist and former president of the Association for Computing Machinery (ACM), he attended the University of California, Berkeley.
 There, he earned a bachelor's degree in economics in 1989, followed by a master's degree in mathematics in 1994.